onefoursix/streamsets-scale-out-table-partition-processing/README.md

 <img src="images/preview3.png" alt="preview3" width="800"/>

-The <code>Start Jobs</code> stage is a Start Jobs Processor configured like to create and run in the background multiple instances of the specified Job Template, using the list of parameters in the <code>template_params</code> record field.
+The <code>Start Jobs</code> stage is a Start Jobs Processor configured to create and run in the background multiple instances of the specified Job Template, using the list of parameters in the <code>template_params</code> record field.
 Set the Control Hub URL and credentials for your environment:

 <img src="images/start-jobs-config.png" alt="start-jobs-config" width="800"/>